-The foundation of his popularity and organically growing fandom is his constantly updated videography, in which he performs pieces of the violin repertoire requiring the utmost technical mastery.
-The collection on his YouTube channel and Facebook page with several million views includes Paganini's 24 Caprices, which have proved to be a grandiose success shared by several thousand viewers, and led to a number of requests for performances.
+The foundation of his organically growing popularity is his constantly updated videography, in which he performs pieces of the violin repertoire requiring the utmost technical mastery and musicianship.
+The collection on his YouTube channel with several million views includes Paganini's 24 Caprices, which have proved to be a grandiose success shared by several thousand viewers, and led to a number of concert engagements.
 The audio files of the videos – together with his previous CD recordings – are available on all of the major on-line music stores, and can also be bought in video format.

 Zalai is currently working on the recording of J.S.
-Bach's six solo sonatas and partitas.
+Bach's Six Sonatas and Partitas for Solo Violin.

-Recently, he performed as the soloist of six concerts by the Nürnberg Staatsphilharmonie, gave a Paganini recital at the LongLake Festival in Lugano, performed in Montreal with the Franz Liszt Chamber Orchestra, and appeared on stage in Mexico, Brazil, Kuwait, Russia, Belgium, Slovenia, and Hungary.
+Recently, he performed as soloist of the Nürnberg Staatsphilharmonie and the Brandenburger Symphoniker in Germany; the Casco Phil in Belgium, gave a Paganini recital at the LongLake Festival in Lugano, performed in Montreal with the Franz Liszt Chamber Orchestra, and appeared on stage in Mexico, Brazil, Kuwait, Russia, Belgium, Slovenia, and Hungary.
 During this period, Zalai several times performed two concertos in one concert.

-Earlier, he had performed as soloist with the Royal Liverpool Philharmonic, the Deutsches Symphonie-Orchester Berlin, and the Hong Kong Sinfonietta.
+Earlier, he had performed as soloist with the Royal Liverpool Philharmonic, the Deutsches Symphonie-Orchester Berlin, the Orchestre National d'Île-de-France, the Romanian National Radio Orchestra, the Hungarian National Philharmonic Orchestra, the Lithuanian National Symphony Orchestra, the Zagreb Soloists, the Irish Chamber Orchestra, and the Hong Kong Sinfonietta.
 In Vienna, he debuted in the Wiener Symphoniker's "Frühling in Wien" gala concert, conducted by Fabio Luisi.
 The event, held in the Golden Hall of the Musikverein, was broadcast live on television by ORF and 3SAT.

-In New York, he played Dvořak's violin concerto as part of the "Naumburg Orchestral Concerts" series in Central Park.
-In Lausanne he appeared on the same stage as the legendary tenor, José Carreras; in London, his interpretation of Ravel was praised enthusiastically by HRH Charles, Prince of Wales, who attended the concert.
+In New York, he played Dvořak's Violin Concerto as part of the "Naumburg Orchestral Concerts" series in Central Park.
+In Lausanne he shared the stage with the legendary tenor, José Carreras; in London, his interpretation of Ravel was praised enthusiastically by HRH Charles, Prince of Wales, who attended the concert.
 He gave a memorable Tchaikovsky performance at the Istanbul Festival, a Paganini recital at the Yuri Bashmet Festival in Minsk, and twice he was the orchestral soloist at the Romanian George Enescu Festival.
 Ha gave sold-out solo recitals in the Great Hall of the Chan Centre for the Performing Arts in Vancouver, as well as at the Weill Recital Hall of Carnegie Hall in New York and the Palace of Arts in Budapest.
 In Taiwan, he gave a solo recital using the "ex-Mischa Elman" Stradivarius, made in 1722.

 Antal Zalai was born in Budapest in a musical family: his father, grandfather and great-grandfather were also musicians.
-When he was twelve, Hollywood superstar Monica Bellucci introduced him at the UNESCO gala in Paris, which was broadcast live by RAI.
+When he was twelve, Hollywood superstar Monica Bellucci introduced him at the UNESCO gala in Paris, which was broadcast live on RAI.
 A year later, he played for Isaac Stern, who predicted a bright future for the young violinist.
 In the same year, Zalai played with conductor Paavo Järvi at a classical gala, on Swedish television.
-At the age of 15, he gained international fame by performing Bartók's violin concerto no. 1 at the Great Hall of the Franz Liszt Academy of Music as part of the concert celebrating the 80th birthday of Sir Yehudi Menuhin.
-Menuhin was also present there, and performed, too; he referred to Zalai as one of the greatest talents he had ever met.
+At the age of 15, he gained international recognition by performing Bartók's Violin Concerto No. 1 at the Great Hall of the Franz Liszt Academy of Music as part of the concert celebrating the 80th birthday of Lord Yehudi Menuhin.
+Menuhin was also present there, and performed, too; he referred to Zalai as one of the most wonderful young violinists he had ever met.